DaVikingMan/FalconXOS/README.md

 About TerminalX
 :

-Welcome to TerminalX, a TerminalOs made by Infinity
+Welcome to TerminalX, a TerminalOs made by DaVikingMan

 What is a TerminalOs?